miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

 actually important things just like this.
 This is the fodder for the book on future-proofing yourself in the world of tech and the emerging landscape dominated by AI.
-This is like taking a deep breath and reminding myself why I'm doing it all&#151;to remain a valid, legit and relevant craftsman in the field of tech as I become a decrepit old man.
+This is like taking a deep breath and reminding myself why I'm doing it all—to remain a valid, legit and relevant craftsman in the field of tech as I become a decrepit old man.
 I'm one of those people who can tell you why when this sort of thinking that asserted itself asserted itself with XML, it didn't pan out.
 But then JSON did.
 And why YAML's more popular than TOML and how